zzzprojects/learn-orm/tutorials/dynamic-expresso/identifiers-detection.md

 }
 ```

-Let's run the above code and you will see the following exception.
+Let's run the above code, and you will see the following exception.

 ```csharp
 DynamicExpresso.Exceptions.UnknownIdentifierException: 'Unknown identifier 'z' (at index 18).'